6 Minute Read

 If your nest egg feels questionable, staying in the workforce until you’re 80 may not seem like a bad plan.
 You can supplement Social Security with a full- or part-time job, right?

-In ideal circumstances, this could be true.
+In a perfect world, this could be true.
 But you can’t always predict the future.
-An unexpected lay-off, health issue or family illness could prevent you from working in your golden years.
+An unexpected layoff, health issue, or family illness could prevent you from working in your golden years.

 - Step 1: Get long-term care insurance the day you turn 60.
-It’s not a fun birthday gift, but you’ll reap the rewards if you or your spouse need long-term care.
+It’s not a fun birthday gift, but you’ll reap the rewards if you or your spouse ever need this service.

 - Step 2: Kick your retirement savings into high gear.
 The sooner you realize you can’t rely on Medicare, the more time you have to ramp up your savings.